40 Years of Aware: Inspiring Hope. Supporting Recovery.

 Supporting someone?

-If you are looking for information and resources to help you as you support a loved one who experiences depression, we have some helpful actions and options below.
+If you are looking for information and resources to help you as you support a loved one who experiences depression or bipolar disorder, we have some helpful actions and options below.

 It costs Aware circa €2.5m to deliver our range of services each year.
 We receive limited funding from the State, so rely heavily on the support of the public and our corporate partners in order to raise these funds.